noureldin-azzab/feedbackboard/README.md

 # FeedbackBoard — Customer Feedback Portal

-> Built with **[Stakpak](https://github.com/stakpak/agent)** — an open source agent that lives on your machines 24/7, keeps your apps running, and only pings when it needs a human.
-All the upside of a PaaS, none of the lock-in.
+> Built with **[Stakpak](https://github.com/stakpak/agent)** — an open source agent that lives on your machines 24/7, keeps your apps running, and only pings when it needs a human. .

 A simple full-stack feedback board built with **Next.js 16 (App Router)**, **TypeScript**, **Supabase**, **PostgreSQL**, and **Tailwind CSS**.